 The Northern Region appears to be a remote area that is far away from many tourist destinations.
 Even though it is located 450 miles north of Bangkok, the area is quite accessible by driving or air travel.
 It consists of 17 provinces and occupies approximately 170,000 square kilometers.
 There are two distinct areas.
 They are the wide plains of the lower north from Nakhon Sawan up to Sukhothai.
 Sukhothai was the old capitol of Thailand.
 It lasted from the year 1238 till 1438 and has many ruins and temples in amazing condition.
 This area leads into the mountainaous upper north that has long borders with Myanmar and Laos.
 Trekking is popular along with elephant riding and river rafting.
 These mountains are home to several hill tribes.
 There are also many national parks.

 Chiang Mai is the second-largest city in Thailand, the largest and most culturally significant city in northern Thailand, and the capital of Chiang Mai Province.
 It is located on the banks of the Ping river and is set in a green, fertile plain.
 Modernization has crept into this place for decades.
 This has had both positive and negative effects.
 Chiang Mai now has a well developed tourist industry with hotels in all price ranges.
 The city of Chiang Mai has tried to retain its traditional charm and centuries-old culture throughout all of this.
 More than three hundred temples are located here and give the city an atmosphere of calmness and timeless elegance.
-Chiang Mai is famous for traditional handicrafts.
-You'll notice that each locality has its own particular craft product, such a wood carvings, silverware engraving, and silk weaving.
+Chiang Mai is famous for its traditional handicrafts.
+You'll notice that each locality has its own particular craft product, such a wood carvings, jewelry making, silverware engraving, and silk weaving.

 Chiang Rai is a city in the northern-most province of Thailand.
 The mighty Mekong River creates a border on the north.
 The small town of Sop Ruak is a place where the borders of Thailand, Laos and Myanmar converge.
 It's called the famous-infamous Golden Triangle.
 This is an area which was well known for being unsafe because of drug smuggling across the borders.
 Today, it is a popular tourist stop where many visitors come for an hour or so to take pictures.
 You can even visit the Opium Musuem which showcases the history of opium in the region.
 The views across the river into Laos and Myanmar are excellent and there are several open-air restaurants which offer panoramic views.
 The Chiang Rai province is mountainous and covered in large parts with tropical rain forests.